- Location and Housing

 The exchange university may require the following to be submitted through an online application or by paper.
 Requirements may include but are not limited to the following:

-Pitt Business students may also apply for additional scholarship through the Pitt Business International Scholarships, as well as crowdfund using the Pitt Business Fund My Travel page.
-Please note, that the application deadline for the Pitt Business International Scholarship is the same as the program application deadline.
+Pitt Business students may also apply for additional scholarship through the Pitt Business International Scholarships.
+Please note that the application deadline for the Pitt Business International Scholarship is the same as the program application deadline.

 In order to study as a student in specific countries, a visa is required.
 A visa is formal endorsement by the host country to grant permission for an individual to enter, live or stay in that country for a specific purpose and period.
 In addition to a visa, some host countries may require a residency permit upon arrival.